subvertnormality/mosaic/README.md

 You can view detailed configurations of your selected channel on the Norns screen.
 Each page offers intuitive and interactive tools to sculpt your sonic experience.

 On the first page you're greeted with an array of parameters.
 Navigate pages with E1.
 Rotate E2 to highlight a parameter, and E3 to refine its value.
 Want a different parameter active in the selected parameter slot?
 Tap K2.
 As you change the value, the system automatically locks in your changes.
 As mentioned above, these can be trig locked on each step by holding the step and rotating E3.
+The default trig param value will be sent to your chosen device destination on steps where there isn't a trig lock.
+When a trig param is set to "off", _mosaic_ will not send a value to your chosen device destination.
+When a trig lock is set to "off" on a step, it will not send the default trig param value, and will instead keep sending the value of the last trig lock.

 ![Param trig lock page](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/UI/channel_edit_param_select.png)

 You can define your channel's rhythmic character on the second page.
-Use E2 to navigate and E3 to finesse values.
+Use E2 to navigate and E3 to set values.
 The channel grid keys let you specify which channel to adjust.

 ![Channel clocks and swing page](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/UI/channel_edit_clocks.png)